Simona Halep: 2016: Premier Mandatory title on clay

 Halep underperformed at the Grand Slam events in 2016.
 She also had a slow start to the year, highlighted by an opening round loss at the Australian Open to qualifier Zhang Shuai who had not won a Grand Slam match in 14 attempts.
 She dealt with both an achilles injury and infections in the first two months of the season, and delayed nose surgery so she could play in the Fed Cup.
 In March, Halep lost in the quarterfinals at both Premier Mandatory events, the Indian Wells Open and the Miami Open.
 Having reached at least the semifinals at both events the previous year, she fell out of the top 5 in the rankings for the first time in over a year and a half.
 During the clay-court season, Halep won her second career Premier Mandatory title, defeating Dominika Cibulková in the final of the Madrid Open to return to the top 5.
 She did not continue this form into the French Open, losing to Samantha Stosur in the fourth round in a controversial match where play continued in rainy conditions.
 Halep fared better at Wimbledon, losing to eventual runner-up No. 4 Angelique Kerber in the quarterfinals.

 Halep followed up Wimbledon with back-to-back titles at the Bucharest Open and the Canadian Open, her last two titles of the year.
 She also made her first career WTA doubles final at the Canadian Open, finishing runner-up to Ekaterina Makarova and Elena Vesnina alongside compatriot Monica Niculescu.
-In singles, Halep was able to defeat Kerber in Canada in the semifinals, and won in the final against No. 12 Madison Keys.
+In singles, Halep was able to defeat Kerber in Canada in the semifinals, and won in the final against No. 12, Madison Keys.
 However, she lost to Kerber in the semifinals at her next event, the Cincinnati Open.
 At the US Open, Halep made another Grand Slam quarterfinal, losing to world No. 1 Serena Williams in a tight three-set match.
 Her best result of the last stage of the year was a semifinal at the Wuhan Open, where she lost to eventual champion Petra Kvitová.
 For the second straight year, Halep ended the season by failing to advance out of her round robin group at the WTA Finals.
-After a win against No. 7 Keys and a loss to No. 1 Kerber, Halep only needed to win a set against No. 8 Cibulková to advance, but lost in straight sets.
+After a win against No. 7 Keys and a loss to top seed Kerber, Halep only needed to win a set against No. 8 Cibulková to advance, but lost in straight sets.
 She finished the season ranked No. 4 in the world.